Abnormal female hair loss, baldness & hair shedding in Women

 Excessive Hair Loss

-Medical professionals call excessive hair shedding in medical term anagen effluvium.
+Medical professionals call excessive hair shedding, in medical terms, anagen effluvium.
 Many hair loss symptoms and conditions are not part of a regular hair growth cycle.
 Abnormal hair loss (anagen effluvium), the most common causes of hair loss include:

 - Androgenetic Alopecia, Genetic hereditary hair loss, pattern baldness